 Snorkeling at Punaluʻu

 If you are an experienced snorkeler and the ocean is calm (no big waves or strong currents!) you can also check out the snorkeling at Ninole Cove.
 This cove is a short walk to the south / west of the main beach, and offers a sheltered bay with sand channels that provide decent entry into the ocean.
 There are also some very interesting sheltered tide pools here that are interesting to explore with kids.

 You can either drive (park below the clubhouse of the sea mountain golf course) or take a short but rewarding hike to the cove from the black sand beach parking lot.
-Follow the unmarked grassy trail southwards (going right if you face makai/the ocean) for 5 minutes.
+Follow the unmarked grassy trail southwards (going right if you face makai/the ocean) for ~5 minutes.